oupo1337/velibs/README.md

-# velibs
+# Velib

+## Configuration

-To be able to start the project you need to create a `.env` file at the root.
+First, to be able to start the project you need to create a `.env` file at the root of the project.

 ```
 # Domain for the application (used for CORS here)